-Through the regional animal health veterinary structure the positive farm is identified and the housing is thoroughly cleansed and disinfected and the house is swabbed (boot swabs/dust sample) for Salmonella sp. with negative results for all Salmonella serovars before being restocked.
+Following depopulation, the housing is thoroughly cleansed and disinfected Once the FBO has completed disinfection they contact DAFM and samples are taken to test the efficacy of disinfection before restocking and the house is swabbed (boot swabs/dust sample) for Salmonella sp. with negative results required for all Salmonella serovars before being restocked.
 10 samples are taken per house and one test carried out per sample for the purpose of ensuring maximum sensitivity of detection.
 Samples are typically a combination of pair(s) of boot swabs and 30 x 30cm absorbent dust swab(s) The test method used is ISO 6579-1: 2017 (Microbiology of the food chain - Horizontal method for detection, enumeration and serotyping of Salmonella Part 1: Detection of salmonella spp.(ISO 6579-1:2017).